Firojpaudel/Machine-Learning-Notes/README.md

    To produce a **model** that takes a featured vector x as a input and outputs info that allows deducing the label for this feature vector.

+  > **Note**: In Supervised Learning, algo is trained on the dataset that is already "labelled" with correct answers.
+              _Algo learns from these labelled examples_ to generalize patterns and relationships and make _predictions of unseen data._

   ### Unsupervised Learning: